-When a commecial property lease is agreed, we can advise the landlord or tenant on how to reduce the risk of property disputes.
-In the unfortunate event that a dispute arises at the end of a lease, we can help with any claims.
+When a commercial property lease is agreed, we can advise the landlord or tenant on how to reduce the risk of commercial property disputes.
+In the unfortunate event that a property dispute arises at the end of a lease, we can help with any claims.

 Leases may also require the tenant to remove alterations from the property which are not strictly dilapidations but are often caught up in a “dilapidations claim”.